 Bank Shot (1972) I like the first two Dortmunders, but they are still revving up.

 ****Jimmy the Kid (1974) Here we go!
 A masterpiece of meta.
 Anthony Boucher outed Richard Stark as Westlake in the New York Times, so the author responded by (sort of) combining both worlds.
 At one point, Dortmunder’s crew has a stroke of good luck.
 Dortmunder’s response?
 “We’ll pay for this.”

 Nobody’s Perfect (1977) Stealing one painting takes a lot out of you.
 Structured as “The Verse,” “The First Chorus,” “The Second Chorus,” “The Bridge,” and “The Final Chorus.”
 The Christmas party in Dortmunder’s home is a vast celebratory canvas that carefully leads up to an all-time great punch line.

 ****Why Me?
 (1983) The franchise really starts to settle down here.
-Previously, sidekick Andy Kelp was a dim-witted thorn in Dortmunder’s side, but from here on out, Kelp and the rest of the team consistently act like experienced pros.
+At first, sidekick Andy Kelp was a dim-witted thorn in Dortmunder’s side, but from here on out, Kelp and the rest of the team consistently act like experienced pros.
 I think Westlake was too much of a professional himself to put up with amateurism any longer.
 Of course, just because they are pros, that doesn’t mean that they win.

 After Chief Inspector Francis Mologna refuses a $60,000 bribe from extremists, he thinks, “You don’t get to be the top cop in the great city of New York by takin bribes from strangers.”